DLR-AMR/t8code_JOSS/paper.md

 # Interfacing with t8code

-In this section we discuss the main interface of t8code and how an application would use it.
-While t8code offers various ways to interact with meshes and data, we restrict ourselves to the most important functionality here.

-Every application is different and comes with their own requirements, data, and adaptation criteria.
-In order to support a wide variety of use cases, our core philosophy for t8code is to impose as few assumptions and to offer as much freedom as possible.
-We cater for this by applying the Hollywood principle:
-"Don't call us, we'll call you!".
+The application developer implements custom callback functions and registers them via the t8code application programming interface (API).
+We call this the Hollywood principle: "Don't call us, we'll call you!".
 Whenever an application needs to interact with the mesh, e.g., adapting the mesh, interpolating data, etc., we offer suitable callback handlers.

-The application developer implements custom callback functions and registers them via the t8code application programming interface (API).
-Any mesh specific details on how to access individual elements in the forest is opaque to the application and internally handled by t8code in an efficient manner.
+Any mesh specific details on how to access individual elements in the forest is opaque to the application and is internally handled by t8code in an efficient manner.

-Of course, any typical application using hierarchical meshes needs to store data on the elements of a forest.
-This data might correspond to some simulated state variables, e.g., fluid velocity and temperature in a CFD simulation.
-In accordance to our core philosophy, the data is only loosely coupled with t8code's data structures.
-In order to properly access the application data in the callbacks, the data simply needs to be provided as a consecutive array with one entry per element enumerated in SFC order.
+In accordance to our core philosophy, any application specific data is only loosely coupled with t8code's data structures.
+In order to access the user data in the callbacks, the data is provided as a consecutive array with one entry per element enumerated in SFC order.
 For parallel applications, access to neighboring elements across parallel zones (ghost layer) is provided in a similar fashion.

-## An example application

-In the following section, we want to discuss the most important high-level operations implemented in t8code.
-For this, consider a 3D numerical solver application that traces a flow bubble moving around a rotating cylinder.
-The application runs in parallel and the mesh is dynamically adapted in (almost) every time step resolving the moving bubble with higher resolution than the surrounding domain.
-These perpetual mesh changes constantly require the flow state data to be interpolated from one adaption step to the next.
-A visualization of such a setup might look like \autoref{fig:curved_advection}.

-![Meshed region of fluid flow around a rotating cylinder.
-The green blob corresponds to a bubble that is transported within the moving fluid.
-The mesh is particularly refined along the boundary of the bubble.
-Colors encode the element's distance from the bubble.
-\label{fig:curved_advection}
-](pics/curved_hybrid.png)

-The standard way to implement such an application is to use the following high-level t8code operations: New, Adapt, Balance, Interpolate, Partition, Ghost, Iterate.
-This is also illustrated in the flowchart in
+The standard way to to interact with t8code is to use the high-level t8code
+operations: New, Adapt, Balance, Interpolate, Partition, Ghost, Iterate.
+This is also illustrated in the flowchart in \autoref{fig:flowchart}.
-\autoref{fig:flowchart}.
-Next, we give more details about the different
-operations:

 New
 : Construct a new, uniformly refined mesh from a coarse geometry mesh.
 This